 Four weeks ago I decided to commit social media suicide by shutting up shop on my old, bloated Twitter account and starting afresh with a new one (I had to juggle a bit to keep the same username).
-The reason for doing this was to see if I would lose any value by cutting down those that I follow to just those I really care about or interest me in some other way and at the same time as take my following down to nothing.
-In theory those that really care or are genuinely interested in what I have to say would see what I was up to and follow the new account.
+The reason for doing this was to see if I would lose any value by cutting down those that I follow to just those I really care about, and at the same time, take my following down to nothing.
+In theory, those that really care or are genuinely interested in what I have to say would see what I was up to and follow the new account.

 I thought I was already following you

 One thing that I find is happening quite a bit recently is that I’ll engage with someone I’m following and they will somehow notice that they aren’t following me anymore.
 More often than not, this causes a little confusion.
 In some cases I’ll point them to my original blog post, in others (because it’s how I roll) I’ll just say nothing and see if they can work it out for themselves.
 Usually, they don’t.
 It appears that several of the people that used to follow my old account didn’t see any of the announcements I made about this experiment or any of the blog posts I published via the old account before I killed it off.
 There are two probable reasons they didn’t see any of it:

 - They follow too many people.
 There is a good chance that if someone following you also follows a lot of other accounts, your tweets will wash away from their timeline in seconds.
 The more accounts you follow, the less value you get from each one.

 - They don’t use Twitter often enough.
 Not everyone is plugged into Twitter all of the time so if you tweet something while one of your followers is away from Twitter, they are unlikely to see it as their timeline will move on.